blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 ii.
 Question of Adaa: How narrator delivers hadeeth (Hadeeth on engagement.
 Engage somebody already engaged and about permission)
 b.
 Ignorance of Language and its usages
 i.
 Knowledge of Aam and Khaas is important ii.
-Eg.: “From a Muslim, his fellow Muslim’s honor and blood are protected.”
-It seems conflicting with the hadeeth “Neighbour is not permitted to stop his neighbour to plant trees in his property” First one is general and second one is specific iii.
-Eg.: “Whoever changes religion, person should be put to death”.
+Eg.: "From a Muslim, his fellow Muslim’s honor and blood are protected."
+It seems conflicting with the hadeeth "Neighbour is not permitted to stop his neighbour to plant trees in his property" First one is general and second one is specific iii.
+Eg.: "Whoever changes religion, person should be put to death".
 In another hadeeth, Prophet prohibited killing of women.
 Here it is Tahsees (Particularization)
 c.
 Ignorance of Naskh
 d.
 Ignorance about changes in circumstances and environment
 J. How to deal with Ta’aarud?
 (Order of Approach)